osburn-sharp/jerbil/README.md

 Once you have generated a secret and set up some services in /etc/services, it is now possible to start the Jerbil Server.
 This can be done using the jerbild script:

-    # /usr/sbin/jerbild
+    # /usr/local/sbin/jerbild

-which will start the server, get the default config file (/etc/jermine/jerbil.rb), daemonise, and say very little.
+which will start the server, get the default config file (/etc/jerbil/jerbil.rb), daemonise, and say very little.
 If you add the -h or --help switch you can see how to overide this default behaviour.
 You can then test that the server is running with:

-    # jerbil server
+    # jerbil status

 If this does not report the server as up, go to the troubleshooting section.

 If you can support init scripts, then jerbil is ready to go.
 Edit /etc/conf.d/jerbild if you need to change settings such as where the config file is and then run:

     # /etc/init.d/jerbild start
+    or alternatively
+    # rc-service jerbild start
+    and to set the service to run at startup:
     # rc-update add jerbild default

-the latter command works on Gentoo at least.

 You can also check if the server is working using:

-    # /etc/init.d/jerbild status
+    # rc-service jerbild status

 To stop the server:

-    # /etc/init.d/jerbild stop
+    # rc-service jerbild stop

 If your distro does not support runscripts like this, then you can start, stop and test status manually using: